ericmp33/la-brisca-cli/README.md

 # la-brisca-cli🕹️🖥️👨‍💻
-This is a simulation of the classic game of "La Brisca" in command line interface, programmed with Java.
-Made by @ericmp33 with <3 (catalan version). ✔️
+This is a simulation of the classic game of "La Brisca" in command line interface, programmed with Java (build 14.0.2+12).
+Made by @ericmp33 with <3. ✔️

 # What is "La Brisca"?💡
 "La Brisca" is a popular cards game in a lot of mediterranean countries, such as Catalonia, Italy, France, Portugal, Croatia, Slovakia...
 Also is present in center and south America.